 - Whisk the remaining wet ingredients into the milk mixture.

-- Bake coffee cake muffins at 400 degrees F for 18 minutes.
-Drizzle the glaze on top of the muffins.
+- Bake coffee cake at 400 degrees F for 18 minutes.
+Remove and let cool.
+Stir together the glaze, then drizzle over the top of the cooled muffins.
 ENJOY!

 - To Store.
 Muffins can be stored in a paper towel-lined airtight storage container at room temperature for up to 4 days.